Jockeying for playoff position, Grizzlies welcome Mavs to town

 “I never had a shot like that before,” said Kleber, who scored six points in the final seven seconds of the game.

-Tim Hardaway Jr. had 12 points in the win and could see an expanded role on Monday if Doncic isn’t able to go.
-Christian Wood (17.2 points per game) and Josh Green (9.5 ppg) might also shoulder more of the offensive load.
+Also marked as questionable was Tim Hardaway Jr. (non-COVID illness), who had 12 points in the win.
+Any absences could mean Christian Wood (17.2 points per game) and Josh Green (9.5 ppg) might also shoulder more of the offensive load.

 Memphis has a 2-1 edge in the season series with the Mavericks.